CT / PET CT examination

 Risks and possible side effects of the PET/CT examination:

-Bring the following documents with you:
+Please make sure to bring the following documents with you:

 In the 24 hours following the examination: